This website uses cookies to help you make the most of your visit.

 Standards met

 The pharmacy premises are appropriately maintained and are suitable for the services the pharmacy provides.
-The pharmacy has the facilities for people to have private conversations with team members.
+There are facilities for people to have private conversations with team members.

 Principle 4.
 Services, including medicines management

-The pharmacy cannot always demonstrate that it stores its medicines requiring cold storage appropriately.
-This increases the risk of people being supplied medicines that are not fit for purpose.
 The pharmacy provides a range of services to help people improve their health.
 And it makes these services easily accessible to people.
-The services are generally well managed by team members, and they help support people to take their medicines correctly
+The services are generally well managed by team members, and they help support people to take their medicines correctly.
+The pharmacy correctly stores and manages its medicines to ensure they are fit for purpose.

 Principle 5.
 Equipment and facilities